gemadarc/gemadarc.github.io/edu.md

 * Nurture and cultivate junior faculty to become the next generation of academic leaders.
 * Retain homegrown faculty talent through concerted efforts to continuously build and expand professional skills.

-PIREGEMADARC will create a senior committee to provide career assistance to each faculty member.
+PIRE-GEMADARC will create a senior committee to provide career assistance to each faculty member.
 The Committee, comprised of Mei, Wilkerson, Harris, Abt, Majorovits, Yue, and Wong, will work with each early career investigator to improve their research and leadership skills.
 Finally, PIRE-GEMADARC's “Postdoctoral Fellow to Faculty” transition program will provide a supportive mentored experience for